 Conley has a shot at leaving prison after 18 years only because lawyers working on another case stumbled on old files, some of them literally buried under debris in a police warehouse.
 We have to wonder: how many other innocent people are rotting away (at considerable cost to the state) because SF cops helped frame them?
 And how many killers are still wandering the streets because homicide inspectors and prosecutors took the easy way out and manufactured or suppressed evidence against the first obvious suspect — and sent away the wrong person?

 When Harris leaves office next month, a new district attorney will take over responsibility for this mess.
 It’s not possible, given the limited resources of the department, to go back and review every single case that Sanders and Hendrix worked.
 But the Conley case involved a key witness who was paid by the cops — that is, an informant getting public money.
 It’s perfectly legal to pay informants — as long as defense lawyers know that a witness was on the tab at the time of trial.
 But that didn’t happen in Conley’s case — and there may be many others.

 Harris’ successor will have to take on the problems of the crime lab mess and continue to review cases that may be tainted by bad forensic techniques.
 But he or she needs to assign someone to go back over all of the cases in which Sanders and Hendrix used paid informants and see if any of those convictions need to be reviewed.

 THE CASE AGAINST LARRY GREEN IS ONE OF THOSE CASES THAT MUST BE REVIEWED.
-HOW COULD A PERSON BE CONVICTED WITHOUT BE IDENTIFIED BY ANY OF THE VICTIMS NOR POLICE OFFICERS WHO IDENTIFIED THE INFORMANT AND THE OTHER PERPETRATOR.
+HOW COULD A PERSON BE CONVICTED WITHOUT BEING IDENTIFIED BY ANY OF THE VICTIMS NOR POLICE OFFICERS WHO IDENTIFIED THE INFORMANT AND THE OTHER PERPETRATOR.